 If delayed or non-union occurs, various treatments may be suggested, including wearing a cast for a longer period or surgery to help join the bone fragments together.
 Surgery may involve a bone graft to help with fracture healing.
 This is a procedure where bone tissue is taken from another area of bone in the wrist and inserted into the fracture site.

 Most commonly, a fracture occurs at the narrowest part of the scaphoid (known as the waist).
-This is where the blood supply to the scaphoid bone enters.
-So, there is a risk that if you have a fracture in this area, it can sometimes interrupt the blood supply to part of the scaphoid bone, leaving part of the bone without a blood supply.
+This is where the blood supply enters the scaphoid bone.
+So, there is a risk that if you have a fracture in this area, it can sometimes stop the blood supply to part of the scaphoid bone, leaving part of the bone without a blood supply.
 This means that the scaphoid will not be able to heal properly and part of the scaphoid bone 'dies', collapses and breaks up. ('Avascular' refers to having no blood supply and 'necrosis' means death.)
 If it occurs, avascular necrosis can be seen on an X-ray of the scaphoid bone some months after the initial injury.
 However, avascular necrosis does not occur with all fractures around the waist of the scaphoid.

 Osteoarthritis can develop some time after a scaphoid fracture in some people.
 It is more likely if there have been complications of non-union, malunion or avascular necrosis.

 - Baldassarre RL, Hughes TH; Investigating suspected scaphoid fracture.
 BMJ.
 2013 Mar 27 346:f1370. doi: 10.1136/bmj.f1370.